pip-services/pip-services-docs/content/en/golang/commons/convert/string_converter.md

 ### Methods

 #### ToNullableString
-Converts value into string or returns null when value is null.
+Converts value into string or returns nil when value is nil.

 > ToNullableString(value interface{}) *string

 - **value**: interface{} - the value to convert.
-- **returns**: *string - string value or null when value is null.
+- **returns**: *string - string value or nil when value is nil.

 #### ToString
-Converts value into string or returns "" when value is null.
+Converts value into string or returns "" when value is nil.

 > ToString(value interface{}) string

 - **value**: interface{} - the value to convert.
-- **returns**: string - string value or "" when value is null.
+- **returns**: string - string value or "" when value is nil.

 #### ToStringWithDefault
-Converts value into string or returns default when value is null.
+Converts value into string or returns default when value is nil.

 > ToStringWithDefault(value interface{}, defaultValue string) string

 - **value**: interface{} - the value to convert.
 - **defaultValue**: string - the default value.
-- **returns**: string - string value or default when value is null.
+- **returns**: string - string value or default when value is nil.

 ### Examples